rkalz/xbmc4xbox/branches/addons/xbmc/lib/libPython/python/Doc/faq/gui.rst

 What platform-specific GUI toolkits exist for Python?
 ========================================================

-`The Mac port <http://python.org/download/mac>`_ by Jack Jansen has a rich and ever-growing set of modules that support the native Mac toolbox calls.
-The port supports MacOS X's Carbon libraries.

 By installing the `PyObjc Objective-C bridge
-<http://pyobjc.sourceforge.net>`_, Python programs can use MacOS X's
+<http://pyobjc.sourceforge.net>`_, Python programs can use Mac OS X's
 Cocoa libraries.
-See the documentation that comes with the Mac port.

 :ref:`Pythonwin <windows-faq>` by Mark Hammond includes an interface to the Microsoft Foundation Classes and a Python programming environment